Wakoli Bifwoli

 Sylvester Wakoli Bifwoli (born 1952) is a Kenyan politician.
 He is a member of the Ford-Kenya political party, an affiliate of the Party of National Unity.
-He was elected to represent Bumula Constituency in Western Province, in the National Assembly of Kenya in the 2007 Kenyan parliamentary election.
-He also serves an Assistant Minister in the Ministry of Lands in Kenya's Grand Coalition Government.
+He was elected to represent Bumula Constituency in Bungoma County, in the National Assembly of Kenya in the 2007 Kenyan parliamentary election.
+He also served as an Assistant Minister in the Ministry of Lands in Kenya's Grand Coalition Government.

-Entry into Parliament
+Early life and education

+He was born in Bumula, Bungoma County.
+Bifwoli began his primary education at Bumula Primary School and later transferred to St Peter's Seminary in Mukumu where he also completed his East African Certificate of Education in 1972.

+For his degree, Bifwoli graduated with a Bachelor of Arts in Conflict Management in 2013 from Kampala International University and later enrolled in a Master of Arts in Religious Philosophy in 2015, completing it in 2016 from Kibabii University.
+In December 2022, he graduated from Kibabii University with a PhD in Philosophy of Religion.

+Career

+He is a teacher by profession and began his career at Napwa Primary School in Bumula and later went to Luyia Primary School.
+He became a deputy head teacher in 1981 and was posted in Lurende Primary School before becoming the head teacher at Kassos Primary School in 1983.

+Bifwoli was the Kenya National Union of Teachers branch vice chairman from 1988 and became the chairman in 1989.
+He became the executive secretary of the union in 1996.

+Political career

-He was first elected into Parliament in 2002, succeeding Mr. Lawrence Sifuna.
+He was first elected into Parliament in 2002, succeeding Lawrence Sifuna.
 A career trade unionist and teacher, Wakoli has distinguished himself as a performer.

-Wakoli Bifwoli, as he prefers to be referred, had stated his desire to run for Kenya's presidency in the 2012 national elections.
+Wakoli Bifwoli, as he prefers to be referred to, had stated his desire to run for Kenya's presidency in the 2012 national elections.
 He had vowed to legalize busaa, a traditional brew, if he did assume the presidency.
 He has also repeatedly called for Kenyans to desist from placing undue value on land.

+His representation of the Bumula Constituency continued for a second term when he was re-elected in the 2007 general elections and also served in the Kibaki government as the assistant minister of lands.
+He took a break from politics in 2013 after losing the Bumula parliamentary race to Boniface Otsyula by 6,700 votes.

+In 2022, Bifwoli was running for the Bumula parliamentary seat on an independent ticket and lost to Jack Wamboka of the Democratic Alliance Party of Kenya (DAP-K).